From Guadalajara to Galway – a successful story

 Posted 22 February

-Students from all over the world come to Galway Cultural Institute (GCI) to improve their English and enjoy the rich Irish culture, but not too many can say their main aim is to boost the career of their rock band.
+Students from all over the world come to Galway Business and English School to improve their English and enjoy the rich Irish culture, but not too many can say their main aim is to boost the career of their rock band.

 Two years ago, that’s exactly what two brothers from Mexico did.
 As their rock band, Bardon, was getting plenty of interest from countries such as Poland, Switzerland, and Spain, Guillermo and Caesar Lara Franco decided to cross the Atlantic to try out a new life.